pkarsy/persist_mqtt/README.md

 import  pt
 pt.exec(/-> load('myscript1.be'))  # will be executed only after the variables are ready pt.exec( /-> load('myscript2.be')) # both scripts can use the "pt" object freely
-                                   # The sripts will be executed after autoexec finishes
 ```

 ## Method 2